-CAMPUS COURSE LEVEL SUBJECT BREADTH CATEGORY Western Main Campus 0001-0999 Show All 🗸 CATEGORY A Brescia University College □ 1000-1999 CATEGORY B Huron University College 2000-2999 COURSE TYPE CATEGORY C King's University College 3001-3999 Display Essay Courses only 4001-4999 Display Pon-Essay Courses only SEARCH CLEAR FILTERS
+FILTER BY: CAMPUS COURSE LEVEL SUBJECT BREADTH CATEGORY U Western Main Campus 0001-0999 Show All RYA i Brescia University College □ 1000-1999 RY B Huron University College 2000-2999 COURSE TYPE RYCi King's University College 3001-3999 Display Essay Courses only □ 4001-4999 Display Losay Courses only Display Non-Essay Courses only SEARCH CLEAR FILTERS

-• Not all courses are offered every year.
+Not all courses are offered every year.
 If a course is not found in the timetable (next step) it might not be available.
 You can check with your Academic Advisor if you need confirmation.